 Substituting Cacao for Cocoa Powder

-You can swap these powders about no problem!
+You can swap these powders easily.
 If you are looking to introduce more nutrition and less sugar into your diet, you can easily substitute cocoa powder with cacao powder in any of your baking endeavors.

 Just remember that cacao powder is a lot more bitter in taste.
-To keep the sugar levels down, why not try experimenting with natural sweeteners like organic honey, dates, or agave syrup to supplement the bitterness of the cacao powder?
+To keep the sugar levels down, try experimenting with natural sweeteners like organic honey, dates, or agave syrup to offset the bitterness of the cacao powder.

-Among the numerous health benefits of cacao/cocoa, the one that sticks out over all the rest is flavanol.
+Among there are numerous health benefits to cacao and cocoa, the most important one is the high proportion of flavanol.
 Flavanol is unique for its ability to fight diseases.
-As a source of antioxidants, flavanols are protective towards heart and brain health and contain cancer-fighting properties.
+As a source of antioxidants, flavanols aid heart and brain health and contain cancer-fighting properties.

 Other health benefits of cacao include the fact that it‘s rich in iron, magnesium, potassium, and fiber.
-Cacao is also rich in polyphenols, which can aid in lowering cholesterol and blood sugar levels, as well as improving blood flow to the brain.
+Cacao is also rich in polyphenols, which can help lower cholesterol and blood sugar levels, as well as improve blood flow to the brain.

 Unsurprisingly, these benefits are more prominent in the less processed cacao powder than they are in cocoa powder.
 So make sure to keep an eye out for that one-vowel difference when you are in the shops if you are looking to increase your antioxidant intake and lower your sugar intake.